plenoptic-org/plenoptic/docs/developers/contributing.md

 #### Sphinx

-However, it can be built locally as well.
-You would do this if you've made changes locally to the documentation (or the docstrings) that you would like to examine before pushing.
+In addition to being viewed on the web, plenoptic's documentation can be built locally.
+You should do this if you've made changes locally to the documentation (or the docstrings) that you would like to examine before pushing.
 All necessary requirements are included in the `[docs]` optional dependency bundle, which you can install with `pip install plenoptic[docs]`.

 Then, to build the documentation, run: `make html` from within the `docs/` directory.
 The outputs will be put into `/docs/_build/html/` and you can then open built pages in your browser.
-For example, you can open the landing page (`docs/_build/html/index.html`) by opening it in your files or through the command line using your choice of browser (i.e. `firefox docs/_build/html/index.html`).
+For example, you can open the landing page (`docs/_build/html/index.html`) by opening it in your files or through the command line using your choice of browser (e.g., `firefox docs/_build/html/index.html`).
 It will typically not display figures if the formatting is incorrect.
-However, sphinx does not check whether the code output is accurate, this is done with pytest.
+However, sphinx does not check whether the code output is accurate, this is done with [pytest](pytest-doctests).

 By default, the text-based notebooks (see [earlier](adding-documentation)) are not run because they take a longish time to do so, especially if you do not have a GPU.
 In order to run all of them, prepend `RUN_NB=1` to the `make` command above.
 In order to run specific notebooks, set `RUN_NB` to a globbable comma-separated string in the above, e.g., `RUN_NB=Metamer,MAD` to run `docs/user_guide/synthesis/Metamer`, `docs/user_guide/synthesis/MAD_Competition_1`, and `docs/user_guide/synthesis/MAD_Competition_2`.

 Additionally, our docstrings have a variety of Examples blocks that are run by sphinx in order to render plots in the documentation, which can take a while to run.
 You can temporarily disable these by prepending `SKIP_MPL=1` to the `make` command.
 This will cause `docutils` to raise an error every time it encounters a [`plot` directive](https://matplotlib.org/stable/api/sphinxext_plot_directive_api.html), and so the build will appear to fail.
 However, the output will be rendered correctly (with the exception of those `plot` blocks), and so this can be useful for rapidly viewing changes locally when editing other parts of the documentation.
 In order to ensure the documentation build completes without any warnings or errors, you should build the docs normally before pushing.

-#### Pytest

-You should also run pytest locally before submitting a pull request: `pytest -n 0 --doctest-continue-on-failure --doctest-modules src/ -W "ignore"`.
-You can also replace `src/` with the path to a subdirectory or specific file to avoid running tests on everything.
-This will check whether the outputs of any code match what you have documented it should be.
-It can be very particular about format and syntax - see [pytest docs](https://docs.pytest.org/en/stable/how-to/doctest.html) for details.